AdamColton/luce/readme.md

 most of the history in a decent state.
 Most of the code has good test coverage and about 75% has documentation.

+I'm continuing to add coverage and documentation but I expect it will take a while longer to get fully caught up.

 ### Buffers

 In most functions that would need to allocate memory a buffer argument is supplied.
 It is always safe to use nil for a buffer.
 This pattern can avoid generating garbage often enough that it is useful and (by simply supplying nil) it is easy to ignore.

+### Wrapers

+Several packages provide wrappers around builtin data structures or useful interfaces.
+The package util/upgrade provides a standard way to access the wrapped interface.